Fast-64/fast64-docs/sm64/custom_commands/custom_commands.rst

 ~~~~~~~~~

 | Arguments define the parameters your custom command will include.
-| In presets you can set a name to show up, the toggle the left side of the name will enable or disable visibility in the UI but still be appended to the command.
+| In presets, you can set a name that will be displayed.
+The toggle to the left of the name enables its visibility in the UI, but the argument will be appended to the comman either way.
 | To create a new argument, press the plus button.

 .. _`expression`: